Here's a video of my buddy riding the finished skateboard down the street.

 Step 2: Strip it Bare

+The materials you will salvage from the previous scooter are: the steel frame and shocks, the back wheel and chain linkage, the motor(mine was 1000W), the motor controller, the disc brake system, & throttle control from the handlebar.
+You can test the batteries, but usually they're bad and should be replaced.
 This picture shows the remaining frame after I stripped everything off.
-Nothing was more difficult than unscrewing several screws, except the perpendicular steel component welded to the frame.(It supported the handle bars and LED display) I took a sawzall to it and it came off very easy. haha
+Nothing was more difficult than unscrewing several screws, except the vertical steel piece welded to the frame.(it supported the handle bars and LED display) I took a sawzall to it and it came off very easy.

 Step 3: Find a Suitable Deck Material